mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   gaps that render one or more components of the set incomplete, and (e) others we haven't remembered or which will appear with some future instrumentation.
-To handle this problem we have a module in MsPASS called *bundle* documented here(THIS NEEDS A LINK - wrote this when bundle had not yet been merged).
+To handle this problem we have a module in MsPASS called :code:`bundle` documented here(THIS NEEDS A LINK - wrote this when bundle had not yet been merged).

 | Ensembles of TimeSeries and Seismogram data are handled internally with a more